My creative process explained

 4. Come up with ideas, ideas and more ideas

-Brainstorm and write down all the ideas.
-Write them ALL down.
+Brainstorm and write down ALL the ideas.
 Then it’s time to play my favorite game: Keep and Kill.
 What ideas will live and what ideas will die?
 It’s best to do this with a trusted partner, but I can also do it by myself.
-After brainstorm mode, I will go into rest mode (sleep).
+After brainstorming all day, I like to go to sleep.
 When I wake up, I take note of what I remember and what I forget.
-Then simply decide what ideas live and die.
+This is a great way to judge my own ideas and give myself feedback.

 Don’t worry, dead ideas never really die.
 They just go into cold storage in the back of my mind.
 Maybe one day they will rise again.